Training structure

 # Graph structure: representations (adjacency matrices, edge lists, neighbor lists)

-# Distance calculation (Dijkstra, heap implementation)
+# Distance calculation (Dijkstra, implementation with heap)

 # Programming in Python